mkiernan/azfinsim/README.md

 sys     0m1.030s
 ```

-Once the process is complete, you'll notice the number of keys stored in redis has risen to 1 million (this image form the dashboard we created with terraform):
+Once the process is complete, you'll notice the number of keys stored in redis has risen to 1 million (this image from the dashboard we created with terraform):

 <img src=img/redispop.JPG width=50%,>